QuantEcon/lecture-source-py/source/rst/egm_policy_iter.rst

-Let's test out the code above on some example parameterizations
+Let's test out the code above on some example parameterizations.

 Testing on the Log / Cobb--Douglas Case